Archive for July, 2011

 “Are you hurt?”

 He stared blankly into my face.
 His body was no longer filled with electric, crazed energy.
 An empty vessel.
 Eyes filled with nothing as if he was listening to a song that only he could hear.
+He was covered in blood and chicken feathers.

 “I know pain,” he whispered to me in a voice that projected complete sadness and desolation.